mRameez110/Git-Practice/README.md

 # hello-world

 Hello World repository for Git tutorial
-This is an example repository for the Git tutorial on https://www.w3schools.com created new branch update-readme
+This is an example repository for the Git tutorial2 on https://www.w3schools.com created new branch update-readme

 This repository is built step by step in the tutorial.